h3rb/ZeroTypes/README.md

 * LinkedList
 * String : ListItem
 * Strings : LinkedList
+* RandomSet : ListItem
+* RandomSets : LinkedList
+* Random : LinkedList
+* Randoms : LinkedList

 Additionally, a lightweight template for handling one-or-two-dimensional arrays built to be fast, portable and powerful:
 * ZIndexed

-Project TODO
+__To Do:__

 Some of the code works on Linux.
 With a few changes, it will work on x64.
 I'll get to this, or maybe you can by submitting a pull request on the github

-__To Do:__

 * Implement 64-bit version
 * Make more Linux-friendly